vmware-tanzu/tanzu-dev-portal/content/data/tanzu-gemfire/blog/security-manager-basics-authentication-and-authorization.md

 gfsh: connect –-user=appDevleoper –-password=NotSoSecret
 ```

-Once connected, run the `create region` above again.
+Once connected, run the `create region` command again.

 Great!
-We now have a region we can interact with from our client application.
+You now have a region you can interact with from a client application.

-There are three important steps to connecting our client application to the GemFire cluster.
+There are three important steps to connect a client application to the GemFire cluster.
 1. The client application must have a class that implements the `AuthInitialize` interface.
-This class is used by GemFire to provide the credentials to the cluster.
+This class is used by GemFire to provide the credentials to the cluster
-2. The client application must set its credentials composed of two properties - `security username` and `security-password`.
+2. The client application must set its credentials composed of two properties,`security username` and `security-password`
-3. The client application must set the `security-client-auth-init property` which indicates to GemFire the class that implements the `AuthInitialize` interface.
+3. The client application must set the `security-client-auth-init` property, which indicates to GemFire the class that implements the `AuthInitialize` interface.

-In this example we’ll be setting the `security-username` and `security-password` in the class that implements the `AuthInitialize` interface.
-In your company these credentials may come from an external source such as a credentials database, ActiveDirectory, or some other external system.
-The goal for this article is to keep things as simple as possible to help get a basic understanding of how the security manager works, so we'll be hard-coding them into the application.
+In this example you will be setting the `security-username` and `security-password` in the class that implements the `AuthInitialize` interface.
+In your company, these credentials might come from an external source, such as a credentials database, ActiveDirectory, or some other external system.
+The goal for this article is to keep things as simple as possible to help get a basic understanding of how the security manager works, so you will be hard-coding them into the application.

-First let’s create our class that implements the `AuthInitialize` interface.
+First create our class that implements the `AuthInitialize` interface.

 ```java
 import java.util.Properties;